chmduquesne/resume.chmd.fr/resume.md

 > I am French, living in Munich and looking for a job over there.
 I am
 > after ambitious projects that will challenge me and allow me to grow my
 > skills.
 I like to ship clean, reliable, continuously deployed code.
 I am
-> a Vim user, a Belgium beer lover, and I have a bad taste when it comes
+> a Vim user, a Belgium beer lover, and I occasionally display shitty
-> to movies.
+> movie tastes.

 ----